simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 ### PACKAGE CREATION

-**Note: If you have packages ready , Please  dive directly into next section:** which is [Publish packages](/github-packages/#publish-package)
+**Note: If you have js based packages ready , Please  dive directly into next section:** which is [Publish packages](/github-packages/#publish-package)

 You can create packages in javascript ecosystem using **webpack, rollup or grunt/gulp** e.t.c .

-I used  [TSDX](https://github.com/formium/tsdx) which is an excellent library creation helper.
+We used  [TSDX](https://github.com/formium/tsdx) which is an excellent library creation helper.
 I also used lerna [Lerna](https://github.com/lerna/lerna) for versioining of packages.

 Let's create a simple packages which just give me random numbers between any two numbers.
 The example is kept trivial to keep the attention into the most important aspect of this article which are *Github Packages*